About me

 From Brian...

 I was born in Beckley, WV.
-I am the son of Linda Halstead Bowman, grandson to Lillie Basham Halstead and Ed Halstead, great grandson to John Wesley Alexander Basham (yes, that's his true full name!) and Ida Jane Albatine Lilly, and great great grandson to Alexander Basham and Mary Jane Pack.
+I am the son of Linda Halstead Bowman, grandson to Lillie Basham Halstead and Ed Halstead, great-grandson to John Wesley Alexander Basham (yes, that's his true full name!) and Ida Jane Albatine Lilly, and great-great-grandson to Alexander Basham and Mary Jane Pack.

 My grandmother (Lillie Basham Halstead) would often talk about growing up in Streeter.
 She had some spooky stories to tell me when I was little.
 One involved her and her sister walking back from the meat house and being followed at a distance by a panther late in the day.
 "Mawmaw Halstead" always spoke with reverence about her father, John Wesley Basham.
 How he was a teacher, a general store owner, and a farmer.

-During the Summer, we would go down to Streeter for the reunion.
+During the Summer, we would go to Streeter for the reunion.
 Pawpaw and Mawmaw Halstead would set up in "the camp" - I still remember the musky smell of that old cabin.
 It has since fallen in.
 I remember Pawpaw playing croquet at "Aunt Ula's and Uncle Lester's".
 I once kicked one of the balls - Pawpaw scolded me.

-15 comments:
+16 comments:

 1. Hi, I'm hoping you can help m .
 I am trying to find a Johnson cemetery that is located in streeter.
 My two times great grandfather is burried there and I am hoping to find his grave .
 Any info you can provide would be amazing